 Educated at the University of Toronto (BA), the University of Western Ontario (LLB), and the London School of Economics (LLM), David retired from practicing tax law to pursue his passion for creativity, performing and community.
 As a magician, David was the sole protégé of Ross Bertram – one of the great sleight-of-hand artists of the twentieth century.
-David is a member of London’s prestigious Magic Circle and has performed throughout the United States, Canada, England and Japan.
+He has performed throughout the United States, Canada, England and Japan.

 In addition to performing magic, David acts as a keynote speaker on creativity, innovation and problem solving.
 A feature presenter at The Walrus Talks (Performance), IdeaCity, and a two-time presenter at the Smithsonian, David has addressed a broad range of associations and corporate clients in the United States and Canada.

 David also tries whenever possible to give back to the community.
 In 2016, for example, he raised close to $250,000 by having his signature mop of hair shaved off as part of The Princess Margaret Hospital “No Hair Selfie” campaign.
 Now that’s magic!